 - Continue to knit every row, now decreasing each row by knitting two together (K2Tog) at the beginning of each row.

 - Continue until three stitches remain.

 - Weave in ends.
 Blocking using the wet blocking method will help even out the edges.

 Just because this project is designed to be a doll blanket, that doesn't mean you can't adapt it to fit other needs.
 There are many ways to change up the pattern and make it your own:

-- Sew Blocks Together - This is such an easy pattern that it makes a fabulous two-sided block afghan.
-Knit up as many 16-inch squares as you need for the final blanket size you want and use the Garter Stitch Seam to sew them all together.
+- Sew Blocks Together: This is such an easy pattern and it makes a fabulous two-sided block afghan.
+Knit up as many 16-inch squares as you need for the final blanket size you want and use the garter stitch seam to sew them all together.
 Add a border if you like or knit blocks in various and complementary colors to add a decorative touch.